Desertification: Desert greening

+Better managed grazing
-Restoring grasslands store CO2 from the air as plant material.

-Grazing livestock, usually not left to wander, eat the grass and minimize grass growth.
-A method proposed to restore grasslands uses fences with many small paddocks and moving herds from one paddock to another after a day or two in order to mimic natural grazers and allowing the grass to grow optimally.
-Proponents of managed grazing methods estimate that increasing this method could increase carbon content of the soils in the world's 3.5 billion hectares of agricultural grassland and offset nearly 12 years of CO2 emissions.
+Restored grasslands store CO2 from the atmosphere as organic plant material.
+Grazing livestock, usually not left to wander, consume the grass and minimize its growth.
+A method proposed to restore grasslands uses fences with many small paddocks, moving herds from one paddock to another after a day or two in order to mimic natural grazers and allowing the grass to grow optimally.
+Proponents of managed grazing methods claim that increasing this method could increase carbon content of the soils in the world's 3.5 billion hectares of agricultural grassland and offset nearly 12 years of CO2 emissions.
+However, many researchers have contested such claims and stated that it does not reverse desertification nor offset its emissions.

-One proponent of managed grazing, Allan Savory, as part of holistic management, claims that keeping livestock tightly packed on smaller plots of land, meanwhile rotating them to other small plots of land will reverse desertification; range scientists have however not been able to experimentally confirm his claims.